Raj Darbhanga: Industry

+Donation during 1962 war

+One of the most notable public service acts by the Darbhanga royals occurred during the 1962 India-China War, when they donated 15 maunds (about 600 kg) of gold to support the government.
+Additionally, the royal family contributed three aircraft and 90 acres of land for the development of an airport.

 Cultural influence

 Music

 Darbhanga became one of the prominent centres of Hindustani classical music from the late 18th century.
 The kings of Raj Darbhanga were great patrons of music, art, and culture.
 Several famous musicians were associated with Raj Darbhanga.
 Prominent amongst them were Ustad Bismillah Khan, Gauhar Jaan, Pandit Ram Chatur Mallik, Pandit Rameshwar Pathak, and Pandit Siya Ram Tiwari.
 Raj Darbhanga was a main patron of Dhrupad, a vocal style in Hindustani classical music.
 One of the three major schools of Dhrupad today is known as Darbhanga Gharana.

 Raj Darbhanga supported Murad Ali Khan, one of the foremost sarod players of his time.
 Khan is credited with being the first person to use metal strings and metal fingerboard plates on his sarod, which has today become the standard.

 Raj Darbhanga had its own symphony orchestra and police band.
 There was a circular structure in front of Manokamna Temple, which was known as the bandstand.
 The band used to play music there in the evening.
 Today the floor of the bandstand is the only part still extant.